Metro Denver’s Housing Market Coming Alive

 Colorado’s Booming Economy

-The Denver housing market and real estate investment market forecast has been bolstered by a steady and strong Colorado economy.
+The Denver housing market is one the nations strongest growing housing market.
+Investment in real estate has been bolstered by a steady and strong Colorado economy.
 Colorado is ranked 2nd in the nation overall economically, and tied with Hawaii for lowest unemployment rate.
 Colorado is one of the states benefitting from the exodus of California people and businesses.
-The cost of living, lower taxes, and excellent lifestyle are hard to resist.
+The cost of living, lower taxes, and an excellent lifestyle are hard to resist.

 Strong consumer spending, IT and aerospace industry activity, along with a booming stock market, federal tax breaks, and a resurgent oil and gas industry have made Denver and Colorado the new economic star of 2019.

 Even Colorado governments are happy with growing capital funds for big infrastructure and education projects.

 Before we get to the rest of the Denver housing market stats for April, we thought you might like to know about the biggest event of the year in multifamily and apartment ownership — NAA Apartmentalize.

 If you’re interested in buying a condo, home or apartment in 2019, it’s a big investment.
 You’d be wise to make the trip out to Denver on June 26, 27 & 28 for the biggest multifamily/apartment trade show event of the year and it’s managed by the NAA.

 You’ll be able to speak with the top apartment and rental housing professionals in the industry, along with apartment builders, property managers, and financiers and thus make a much better investment decision.
 Prices are rising fast and the best properties are being bought up.
 It’s only a one week away so make sure you register and plan your trip.

 Apartmentalize in Denver